School Tours and Workshops

 Art workshops are led by a professional artist or arts educator and incorporate themes from the exhibition.
 For instance, when students toured printmaker and sculptor Anna Helper’s exhibition, “Push Me Pull You,” they spent their studio time making collagraphs—or experimental prints—using various textiles and found materials.
 Plan on an hour and a half for this portion of the program.

-To book a field trip, please contact our exhibitions and arts programs coordinator.
+To book a field trip, please contact our community partnerships manager, Nicki.
 To expedite the process, be ready to share:

 - Preferred date